Hand Sanitizer or Soap?

 Hands are the part of your body that come into contact with many outside factors and then come in direct contact with your face, allowing germs to be transmitted.
 This emphasizes the importance of hand hygiene and the importance of purifying the hands appropriately.

 This is where soap comes in.
 Bacteria, germs, and viruses are more effectively destroyed through washing the hands with soap.
 Unlike sanitizers, soap actually cleans the hands.
 Not only this, but hand sanitizers cannot cleanse visible grime like soap can.
 In regard to soap being a tried and true form of cleansing, there comes proper etiquette when washing your hands with soap.
 It is recommended that you wash your hands with warm water with soap for at least 20 seconds.
 In addition to this, lathering properly and in between the fingers is an important step.
 When drying the hands, use a disposable towel and use that towel to then turn off the tap to again prevent any cross-contamination.
+So when you are working in the food industry and are responsible for safe food handling, it is suggested to keep washing your hands after some time, especially before you touch the food items.
+This helps prevent any kind of cross-contamination during the cooking process.

 So, the next time you consider skipping using soap, remember the most preventative method of ensuring your hands are clean is not hand sanitizer.
 Make sure to learn all you need to know to keep your hands clean and free from pathogens in our food handler course.